ryandegruyter/angular-webpack2-starter/README.md

 - Don’t use functions in your providers, routes or declarations, export a function and then reference that function name
 - Inputs, Outputs, View or Content Child(ren), Hostbindings, and any field you use from the template or annotate for Angular should be public

-### Testing

-For unit tests, use `npm run test` for continuous testing in watch mode and use `npm run test:once` for single test.
-To view code coverage after running test, open `coverage/html/index.html` in your browser.

-For e2e tests, use `npm run e2e`.
-To run unit test and e2e test at the same time, use `npm run ci`.

 ### Wiki Links
 [Recommended Steps for merging this starter into existing project](https://github.com/qdouble/angular2webpack2-starter/wiki/Recommended-Steps-for-Merging-Starter-into-Existing-Project)